dendrite/viscosity/Glia/README.markdown

 #### TODO

+* Add CPU load to the server metrics

 * Add to GliaClientDiscoverer - select server each time before send method
-* Add to GliaClient or create a GliaClientDiscoverer - just automatically to find a necessary server for communication

-* Update metrics dynamically in zookeeper
-*[DONE] - Add to ServerMetadata a Metrics

 * Additional options for client speed optimisation - http://docs.jboss.org/netty/3.2/api/org/jboss/netty/bootstrap/ClientBootstrap.html
 * In ProxyFactory - use non-static GliaClient
 * Replace in ProxyFactory using a Interface class into String name of interface class
 * Add a control to server through zookeeper

-* [DONE-PARTLY] Add metrics to the server like a heartbeats & so on...

-* [DONE] Autodiscover server in zookeeper
-* Glia server correct shutdown

 * How to get from server number of client connected??

-** Need look through all cases - but first situation looks pretty good ** CASE: if Server will send but Clint is down?
+* Need look through all cases - but first situation looks pretty good
+* CASE: if Server will send but Client is down?
-** Need to make a stress loading from a lot of clients
+* Need to make a stress loading from a lot of clients

-* 3 - Need to make an Arquillian test - ot examples for EJB Glia example
+* Need to make an Arquillian test - ot examples for EJB Glia example

+* [DONE] - Add to GliaClient or create a GliaClientDiscoverer - just automatically to find a necessary server for communication
+* [DONE] - Update metrics dynamically in zookeeper
+* [DONE] - Add to ServerMetadata a Metrics

+* [DONE-PARTLY] - Add metrics to the server like a heartbeats & so on...

+* [DONE] - Autodiscover server in zookeeper
+* [DONE] - Glia server correct shutdown

 * [DONE] Client correct wait - for a period - something like Future
 * [DONE] for example a JSON sending - * 4 - Also made some pure POJO example integration

+Fetures for JBoss 7.1.1 deployment

 -- if You get something like that during deployment on Jboss 7.1.1.Final Service jboss.pojo."org.jboss.netty.internal.LoggerConfigurator".DESCRIBED is already registered